gbowne1/RadioLogger/README.md

 ## Requirements

+There are some requirements and prerequisites to developing this project.

 - Node.js version (e.g., v14.0.0 or higher)

   Note: We suggest using the latest LTS version, shown on NodeJS's current download page.